miriammiyagi/QuIBL/README.md

 ``OutputPath`` : Where the output gets written.

+``maxcores`` : The maximum number of cores QuIBL is allowed to use.

 ## Reading the Output

 Currently ``QuIBL`` prints out a csv file with the following columns: